iworks/omnibus/readme.txt

 1. Search for `PLUGIN_TITLE`
 1. Click to install
 1. Activate the plugin
-1. A new menu `PLUGIN_TITLE` will appear in your Admin

 = 2.
 The easy way =
 1. Download the plugin (.zip file) on the right column of this page